 In addition, we have obtained the NMPA approval for two of our NGS reagent kits and may seek to obtain such approvals for our other NGS reagent kits or any other products currently under development, including our early cancer detection products, from time to time.
-The NMPA has substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional pre-clinical, clinical or other studies.
+The NMPA approval is valid for five years and we are in the process of renewing the NMPA approval one of our NMPA-approve product.
+The NMPA has substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other studies.
 The process of obtaining NMPA approvals is inherently uncertain and there is no guarantee that our existing or future products could successfully obtain NMPA approvals in a timely manner, if at all.
 Delays or failure in obtaining NMPA approvals of our products could result in substantial additional costs, adversely affect our ability to compete with other companies, and negatively affect investors' confidence in our financial performance and business prospects.
 Even if the NMPA approval is ultimately granted, we may not successfully maintain or renew the approval and the approval may be withdrawn.
 Any NMPA approval received may also restrict the intended use and marketing of the product we want to commercialize.